Rascal (film): Plot

 In the summer of 1918 in the little town of Brailsford Junction in central Wisconsin, Willard North takes his son, Sterling out into the woods, where a lynx surprises a family of raccoons, who run away, leaving a young raccoon behind.
 Sterling brings the raccoon home and names him Rascal.
 As Willard has to leave for work, his daughter, Theo, lines up interviews for a potential live-in housekeeper before returning to her job in Chicago.
-Willard agrees to meet with Theo's favorite, Mrs. Slatterfield, but dismisses her afterwards, deciding that Sterling can take care of himself.
+Willard agrees to meet with Theo's favorite, Mrs. Satterfield, but dismisses her afterwards, deciding that Sterling can take care of himself.

 During the summer Rascal starts causing trouble, including trashing up a local store and digging up a neighbor's corn patch.
 A local constable threatens to hold Sterling responsible for damages unless he keeps Rascal caged up.
 On his way home, Sterling takes Rascal to a race between a Stanley Steamer and a sulky.
 Rascal's presence inspires the sulky's horse, Donnybrook, to win the race, changing the town's opinion of him.
 Theo returns from Chicago, finding the home in a mess.
 Enraged, Theo confronts Willard, reminding him that Sterling is his son who needs help.
 Willard vows to become a better father to Sterling.

 Later that night, Rascal hears the mating call of a female raccoon through the window and tries to escape through Theo’s room, waking her and everyone else.
 Following a scuffle where Rascal bites his finger, Sterling realizes it is time to let Rascal go.
 The next day, Sterling sets out in his homemade canoe and returns Rascal to his old stomping grounds, where he quickly locates a female racoon.
 But before Sterling leaves, the lynx returns.
 As he comes to help, Rascal and his new mate outwit the lynx, sending him tumbling into the water.
 Sterling leaves, knowing that the two will be able to protect each other.